 Response:

-Although the manuscript is long, we feel that its completeness helps with readability.

-We would like to note that MBAR-ITIC is simply a means to an end.
-MBAR-ITIC is not the true focus of the present manuscript.
-We feel that the details and derivation of MBAR and ITIC are sufficiently described in the literature.
+Although the manuscript is long.
+In our experience, more complete descriptions of concepts and procedures help the majority of readers better understand the concepts presented.
+We understand that other people may have different opinions, but we are electing to keep the length approximately the same.

-MBAR-ITIC is a surrogate model for predicting VLE for different force field parameters than those used in the simulation.
-By contrast, the fundamental EOS in Reference [5] are generated for a single force field.
-So this procedure cannot “replace” our surrogate model.
+ITIC is simply a method for predicting VLE; other methods could have been used (though would have been somewhat less efficient).
+MBAR-ITIC is the use of the MBAR to calculate the properties of ITIC,at different force field parameters than those used in the simulation, thus serving as a “surrogate model” for the direct simulation ITIC. -By contrast, the fundamental EOS in Reference [5] are generated for a single force field.
+So this procedure cannot be used in replace of our surrogate model.
+Because MBAR-ITIC is not the focus of the present manuscript, it is more appropriate to refer to the details and derivation of MBAR and ITIC as sufficiently described in the literature; as the reviewer has noted, the paper is somewhat long.

-We do not perform an MCMC analysis for branched hydrocarbons because we did not deem it necessary considering the results for n-alkanes.
-Specifically, since the Mie potential cannot adequately reproduce Z for n-alkanes, it is extremely improbable that it would be more accurate for branched alkanes.
-Recall that in Figure 5 the force fields were much less accurate for branched alkanes than normal alkanes.
+We do not perform a Bayesian analysis for branched hydrocarbons because it was not necessary considering the results for n-alkanes.
+Specifically, since the Mie potential cannot adequately reproduce Z for n-alkanes, it is not going to be a useful forcefield, regardless of the behavior for branched alkanes..
+Additionally, recall that in Figure 5 the force fields were much less accurate for branched alkanes than normal alkanes.

 We would appreciate if the reviewer could be more specific in what “references and substances” should be included in figures and tables.